-There are three way to reset the TSC2005.
-First, at power-on, a power good signal will generate a prolonged reset pulse internally to all registers.
+There are three way to reset the TSC2006.
+First, at power-on, a power good signal generates a prolonged reset pulse internally to all registers.

-Second, an external pin, $\overline{\text{RESET}}$ , is available to perform a system reset or allow other peripherals (such as a display) to reset the device if the pulse meets the timing requirement (at least 10 $\mu$ s wide).
-Any $\overline{\text{RESET}}$ pulse less than 5 $\mu$ s is rejected.
-To accommodate the timing drift between devices because of process variation, a $\overline{\text{RESET}}$ pulse width between 5 $\mu$ s to 10 $\mu$ s falls into the gray area that will not be recognized and the result is undetermined; this situation should be avoided.
-Refer to Figure 31 for details.
-A good reset pulse must be low for at least 10 $\mu$ s.
+Second, an external pin, $\overline{\text{RESET}}$, is available to perform a system reset or allow other peripherals (such as a display) to reset the device if the pulse meets the timing requirement (at least 10 μ s wide).
+Any RESET pulse less than 5 μ s is rejected.
+To accommodate the timing drift between devices because of process variation, a RESET pulse width between 5 μ s to 10 μ s falls into the gray area that is not recognized, and the result is undetermined; this situation should be avoided.
+Refer to Figure 34 for details.
+A good reset pulse must be low for at least 10 μ s.
 There is an internal spike filter to reject spikes up to 20ns wide.